GrisWoldDiablo/GameEngineTut/README.md

 `--recursive` will get all the submodules initialized also.

-Then run the bat file to create the visual studio project
+Then run the bat file to create the visual studio solution and projects

-The project need to be compiled/builded twice because the first time, the post build command, dll copy, will fail since the copy folder does not exist.